blazdob/WIER---assignments-repo/pa1/README.md

 # Config file

-`examples/config.ini` provides example config file for database connection.
+`examples/config.ini` provides example config file for crawler.
 This file can be copied to the `pa1` folder and modified as necessary.